christophersayyeau/3004MagicRealm/README.md

 # 3004MagicRealm
+WorkPlan
+Chris will finish combat, make it multiround, restingstuff, drops.
+Ryan will finish GUI.
+Stefan will finish networking.
+Once a group member is finished he will pick the next thing from this list that needs doing.

-Step 0 and 1 should be done by now.
+Step 0 and 1 should have been done by now.
 GUI still has lots of TODOs and needs the missing objects added.
 Networking needs to be added.
-THe simplest form of combat needs to be handled.

 Step 2
 Searching and Treasure stuff needs to be fixed.